 - First – if you’re an Ida survivor in need of rental assistance, the application is here.
 This is currently planned to close out in March 2023.

 - FEMA needs to re-open these cases and make it possible for our communities to access continued rental assistance, including back pay for the long 14 months we went without it.
 We’re sending a public letter urging FEMA to do exactly that, and we have electeds like Senator Menendez backing us up.

 - Finally, there should be an easier way for people to apply for rental assistance.
 Right now, people are sitting on the phone with FEMA for hours – there has to be an easier way.
 We suggest a dedicated hotline or case managers.

 You can play a role too.
-If you’re an Ida OR a Sandy survivor and want to place a letter to the editor in your local paper asking for Ida folks to get the rental assistance (and back pay) they need, reach out to me at opens in a new email@example.com so we can make that happen.
+If you’re an Ida OR a Sandy survivor and want to place a letter to the editor in your local paper asking for Ida folks to get the rental assistance (and back pay) they need, reach out to me at [email protected] so we can make that happen.
 We have a template you can use and we can help you find a local paper to place the story.